AguaMolhada/SimpleRPG/README.md

 # SimpleRPG
-Reworking the core gameplay now will have a 3D enviroment to explore the world and the battles will be in turns....
+Reworking the core gameplay now will have a 3D enviroment to explore the world and kil enemies
-(obs.: i need to upload all the changes but idk why i didn't o.o ) somethings are not working :(

 ### New Things that i think they are working:
-* Map Generator
+* Map Generator (idk if will be in the final)
-* Mesh Genrator
-* 3D enviroment

 ### Things working:
+* Monster with certain prefixes
+* 3D Map
-* Level Up
+* Level mechanic (Level up, stats, classes)
-* Stats (Str,Con,Dex,Int)
-* Classes (Warrior,Mage,Archer)
-* Item Database
-* Usable Items
-* Inventory
+* Items (Item database using json, usable items, equip itens, inventory)
 * Equipment (equip and change stats)

 ### Things Broken